from lec_utils import *

 array([20., 15.])

-- Read more about this here.
+- Read more about these differences here.

 Multidimensional arrays and linear algebra¶